VictoriaShalabaeva/Accardo-Lab/README.md

 5. [Git:](https://git-scm.com/)

-   Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+   Git was used for version control.

 6. [GitPod:](https://www.gitpod.io/)